impactorbitco/handbook-main/content/ims/policies/HR/Electrical Devices policy.md

 Company Handbook: false
 Created time: 24 March 2025 10:40
 ID: POL-8
-IMS: Information Security Management System (https://www.notion.so/Information-Security-Management-System-1b5d6625c67980228168d60bad8c1c14?pvs=21), Occupational Health and Safety Management (https://www.notion.so/Occupational-Health-and-Safety-Management-1b5d6625c679806a9549eedb564e326a?pvs=21)
-Last edited time: 7 October 2025 16:24
+IMS: Information Security Management System, Occupational Health and Safety Management Last edited time: 7 October 2025 16:24
-Parent item: Health, Safety, and Wellbeing Policy (Health,%20Safety,%20and%20Wellbeing%20Policy%201c0d6625c6798137a51fc57a6c4ef9d9.md)
+Parent item: Health, Safety, and Wellbeing Policy
 Status: Not started
 Version Number: 1.1
 weight: 10
 ---
-# Electrical Devices policy
 # Purpose and Scope

-This policy establishes guidelines for the safe and efficient use of electrical devices within Green Orbit Digital, applying to all employees, contractors, and visitors using electrical equipment on company premises or for company work.
+This policy establishes guidelines for the safe and efficient use of electrical devices within Impact Orbit Creative Group, applying to all employees, contractors, and visitors using electrical equipment on company premises or for company work.

 # Definitions